 - Stock Ownership Guidelines.
 We have robust stock ownership guidelines for our senior officers and our non-employee directors. - Clawback Policy.
 Our Board has voluntarily adopted a formal clawback policy that applies to incentive compensation. - Anti-Hedging and Anti-Pledging.
-Our directors, officers and employees are subject to anti-hedging and anti-pledging policies. - Annual Say-on-Pay.
-We annually submit "say-on-pay" advisory votes for our stockholders' consideration and vote.
+Our directors, officers and employees are subject to anti-hedging and antipledging policies.